contreraskallens/Sound-Systematicity-IDS/README.md

-# Sound in the IDS
+# Sound systematicity in the IDS
 Sound systematicity in the Intercontinental Dictionary Series